 About Me

-I am a PhD Candidate in Biology at Pennsylvania State University, where I build mathematical models of infectious diseases as part of Dr. Matt Ferrari’s lab (within the Center for Infectious Disease Dynamics), in addition to other infectious disease epidemiology work.
-I previously worked as a clinical research coordinator in the Infectious Disease Division at the Hospital for Sick Children (Toronto, Canada), and concurrently completed an MSc in Global Health Policy at LSHTM.
-Whilst completing my Masters in computational chemistry, I realized that I enjoyed research and computational modeling, but wanted to work in a more applied healthcare-related field.
+I am an Arts & Science Postdoctoral Fellow in the Ecology & Evolutionary Biology Department at the University of Toronto, where I build mathematical models of infectious diseases as part of Dr. Nicole Mideo’s lab, in addition to other infectious disease epidemiology work.
+I previously completed my PhD in Biology in Dr. Matt Ferrari’s lab at Penn State, worked as a clinical research coordinator in the Infectious Disease Division at the Hospital for Sick Children (Toronto, Canada), and concurrently completed an MSc in Global Health Policy at LSHTM.
+Prior to working in public health and epidemiology, I completed an MChem in Chemistry at the University of Oxford, where my Masters year focused on computational chemistry.
+Here I realized that I enjoyed research and computational modeling, but wanted to work in a more applied healthcare-related field.
 Since then, I have applied and developed my skills in Public Health research.

 When I’m not working, I can be found outside doing one of the following (depending on the season): mountain biking, road cycling, rock climbing, hiking, snowboarding, cross-country skiing, or very occasionally, running.